IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/cli-manual.rst

   The run so far

 visualize-ts, visualize-dg
   Create a visualization of the tag space (-ts) and the decision graph (-dg).
 Requires `Graphviz`_.
 Use the flag ``-style=f11`` to create a visualization using an alternative style, developed for `Force11`_'s decision trees working group.
 The default file type for the visualization is PDF.
 However, it is possible to use other formats by specifying a filename with a different suffix when prompted for a filename.
 For example, naming a file ``myDecisionGraph.svg`` would make CliRunner generate the visualization in SVG format.

+.. tip:: It is also possible to obtain the raw graphviz output, by supplying a ``.dot`` or ``.gv`` suffix.

 loc-create [localization-name]
   Creates a localization of the current model.
 CliRunner creates localization files with default and placeholder values that the model developer can edit using any text editor.